commonsguy/cw-graphql/README.markdown

 ## About the Book

-[GraphQL and Android](https://commonsware.com/GraphQL) is a book covering Android application development, from basics through advanced capabilities.
-It is updated several times a year and is available through [the Warescription](https://commonsware.com/warescription) program.
+[GraphQL and Android](https://commonsware.com/GraphQL) is a book covering what [GraphQL](http://graphql.org/) is, how to consume GraphQL-powered Web services from Android apps, and related topics.
+The book is updated several times a year and is available through [the Warescription](https://commonsware.com/warescription) program.
 Subscribers also have access to office hours chats and other benefits.